Platygonus compressus: Distribution and habitat

 The flat-headed peccary was widespread throughout North America.
 Fossils have been found from what is now New York to California, Wisconsin to Mexico and further south in South America.
 An Individual has even been found as far north as the Yukon.

 Platygonus compressus lived in a great variety of habitats and had a wide environmental climate tolerance.
 This species was known to have roamed North American boreal forests and tropical rainforests in South America.

 Remains of the flat-headed peccary, along with Paleo-Indian artifacts and the remains of the giant short-faced bear, stag-moose, and the giant beaver were found in the Sheriden Cave in Wyandot County, Ohio.

 Flat-headed peccary remains were found in Hastings Highlands, Ontario, along with remains of american mastodons.

+Partial endocast of Platygonus compressus (CM VP 12888 = FMNH PM 59058).

 At Megenity Peccary Cave in Indiana, remains of over 650 individual flat-headed peccaries have been found.
 Of the Indiana site, a paleontologist noted: “So the question is then: did they live here?
 Or did they all have a misfortune and die here?
 It’s a little of both, but it’s mainly that they probably inhabited this cave and rock shelter for most of that time period.”
 At Bat Cave in Missouri 98 individuals have been found together.
 Caves could possibly have been used for protection from extreme weather.